-Influencer gifting laws in the UK and worldwide are very complex.
+Influencer gifting laws in the UK are very complex.
 The reality is there are two bodies who have different rules around gifting items to influencers in the UK, so despite one body saying one thing, the other doesn’t, so let’s try and clear it up.

 Who set the gifting influencer regulations?

 The Advertising Standards Authority (ASA) are the UK’s advertising regulator.
 The Committee of Advertising Practice (CAP) write the ad code.
 These two have been heavily involved in influencer marketing in recent years.
 However, the Competition & Markets Authority (CMA), a UK Government division, have different rules to influencer gifting.

 ASA and CAP rules state if you’re gifted in return for a post, that’s the same as any monetary payment.
 So, that’s not a gift, that’s a paid for promotion.
 That means it requires #ad or #advert displayed clearly in the post.

 However, they also say if a brand gifts an influencer an item and asks for nothing in return and has no control over what is posted this isn’t an ad, and so does not need to be disclosed.